Rotageek has a Gaps feature at the top of the Scheduler to indicate that a shift needs to be filled but is not yet assigned to a team member.

 Once you've added your unassigned shifts to the Gaps row, the next step is to choose which employee you want to give the shift to.
 There are two possible options for choosing the person you want.

 1) Use the Scheduler to Select an Employee

-To see a list of available employees on the scheduler, double click the gap shift.
-This will place a grey draft box on the scheduler against each employee who can take the shift.
+To see a list of available employees on the scheduler, click the gap shift and click Assign.
+A module will open and will show the available employees.

-Once you've chosen the team member, click on the plus sign where the shift appears in their row.
+Once you've chosen the team member, press Assign.
 This will move the shift out of the gaps row and add the shift to their rota in draft form.
 To finalise the allocation, click the Approve Changes button in the top right corner.

 2) Send a Gaps Notification to Available Employees